Table of Contents

 - via the 5.8 GHz band to one of the Mount Benson nodes on Vancouver Island.

+My system also runs off of 12 V batteries so it (and my internet connection) continues to work during power outages.
 To easily connect different equipment in different ways, I created a “patch panel” using ethernet female-female connectors:

 July 1, 2021